Theory of correlated Chern insulators in twisted bilayer graphene

 However, CCIs are also observed in TBG devices away from the magic angle ($\sim1.27^\circ$), where the bandwidth of the narrow bands is expected to be significantly larger than at $1.05^\circ$, without any observation of the correlated insulators at $B=0$ \cite{Yankowitz2019}.
 Such CCIs appear only above a critical $B$, below which they transition into nearly compressible states for a fixed $(s,t)$.
 Similar phenomenology has also been reported in near-magic angle devices, leading to an alternative explanation of the CCIs invoking Stoner ferromagnetism within the magnetic subbands \cite{Saito2021,Yu2022,Choi2021,Park2021}, termed Hofstadter subband ferromagnets (HSFs) \cite{Saito2021}.
 As argued theoretically \cite{Zhen2019,Kwan2021,XW2023}, realistic heterostrain can also increase the bandwidth dramatically near the magic angle, likely placing many TBG devices in the intermediate coupling regime where the zCIs may not be energetically favored.

 To date, the nature of these CCIs remains poorly understood.
-No microscopic calculation favoring either zCI or HSF has been carried out at $B\neq 0$, nor tying them to the relevant experiments.
-Moreover, the interplay of the CCIs with the competing states at $B=0$ near the magic angle, such as the intervalley coherent states (IVCs) \cite{Po2018,Bultinck2020}, the incommensurate Kekul\'e spiral orders (IKSs) \cite{Kwan2021}, and the striped and nematic states \cite{Kang2020,Xie2021,LiuShang2021,FangXie2023}, remains unclear.
+No microscopic calculation favoring { zCI, HSF or other states} has been carried out at $B\neq 0$, nor tying them to the relevant experiments.
+Moreover, the interplay of the CCIs with the competing states at $B=0$ near the magic angle, such as the intervalley coherent (IVC) states \cite{Po2018,Kang2019,Bultinck2020,Vafek2021,TBGIV}, the incommensurate Kekul\'e spiral (IKS) orders \cite{Kwan2021}, and the stripe and nematic states \cite{Kang2020,Xie2021,LiuShang2021,FangXie2023}, remains unclear.